slim-bean/loki-shell/opensource.com/article.md

 ### Step 1: Set up Loki.

 At the time of this article 1.6.0 was the most recent Loki version but check [the Loki release page](https://github.com/grafana/loki/releases) to see if there is a newer version available!

+You can choose between running Loki in Docker or the Binary direcctly.
+Docker is easier and quicker, but certainly isn't necessary, if you prefer you can run Loki as easily as `./loki -config.file=loki-local-config.yaml`

 #### Docker